 Growth plate fractures are more common in older children and adolescents.
 These injuries occur near the ends of the bones at the ankle or knee.
 Bones do not grow from the center out, but from these growth plate areas.
 A fracture can disrupt the bone’s development, leading to unequal limb length.

 Growth plate fractures need to be identified early and watched carefully until the child reaches skeletal maturity to ensure that there is no shortening of the limb.
-The orthopaedic surgeon may need to use internal fixation devices, such as screws or nails, to stabilize the bone.
+The orthopedic surgeon may need to use internal fixation devices, such as screws or nails, to stabilize the bone.

 Stress fractures are overuse injuries that occur when fatigued muscles can no longer absorb shock and transfer the load to the bone.
 More than 50 percent of all stress fractures occur in the lower leg.
 Stress fractures can develop gradually, with swelling and pain during activity.